PHP: Escape sequences

-We want to show the dialogue of the Mother of Dragons with her child:
+Let's say we want to show a dialog between the Mother of dragons with his child:

 - Are you hungry? - Aaaarrrgh!

 If we print this text to the screen:

 - Are you hungry?- Aaaarrrgh!

 We must somehow communicate the action "to press enter" to the interpreter to start a new line after the question mark.

 In PHP the line break is specified by '\n':